btcpayserver/btcpayserver-doc/docs/ThirdPartyHosting.md

 Third party hosts can see the following:

 - Total number of users
-- The email username of those users
+- The email and username of those users

 Note: If additional features are enabled such as non-admin lightning wallet or transmuter, the server admin can see additional information related to those features.